BOJ's Sato warns euro area of Japan-style deflation risk

 That may be different from the kind of price growth the BOJ is aiming for, which ought to be one accompanied by a more balanced and sustainable economic recovery, he said.

-"Wage increases induced by tighter labour conditions are a profit-squeezing factor and thus not preferable for firms," he said.
-"If corporate profits are constrained by labour costs, business fixed investment will be restricted" and could make any wage rises short-lived, Sato added.
+"Wage increases induced by tighter labor conditions are a profit-squeezing factor and thus not preferable for firms," he said.
+"If corporate profits are constrained by labor costs, business fixed investment will be restricted" and could make any wage rises short-lived, Sato added.

 He also cautioned there was no clear evidence yet that the QQE's intended transmission channels -- shift of funds out of safe-haven assets to risky investment and consumer price rises transferring to heightened inflation expectations -- are working effectively in the economy.